Sometimes I feel a little bit guilty about taking care of myself over spending time with my son or taking care of my family.

 The even BETTER news:

 In the same Becel survey, over half (56%) of Canadian Moms said that they would be more likely to take better care of themselves if they were encouraged to do so by another Mom.
 I personally find it much easier to go to my yoga class or go for a walk if I know that I’m meeting a friend.
 I know too that by encouraging my Mom friends to eat healthy, many of them have started to pay more attention to what goes into their meals and snacks.
 The connections we make as Moms are powerful and by encouraging a Mom who you love to take better care of herself, you might literally save her life.
-Take a moment to check out this amazing video, and if you want to go a step further, personalize it for a Mom that you care about and send it to her.

 Instead of feeling guilty for not being Super-Mom every hour of every day, we need to start taking better care of ourselves.
 And it’s ok if we take a bit of time away from our kids to make that happen.
 In fact, taking care of ourselves will make us better Moms and our kids will benefit from it long term.

 This post may contain affiliate links.
 View our policy.